praveensingh123/SpamClassifier/README.md

 # Spam Classifier

-This is an implementaion of an entry level problem from Natural Language Processing (NLP): sms classification.
-From the dataset provided - with the trained model, you should be able to classify any SMS where classifier will be used to determine whether or not it is Spam or not (aka Ham).
+This is an implementaion task in Natural Language Processing (NLP): SMS classification.
+From the dataset provided - we will design a model which after training should be able to classify any SMS whether or not it is Spam or not (aka Ham).